 While fireworks offer a dazzling display for people, they can be quite unsettling to dogs.
 Many dogs are afraid of fireworks, and some even exhibit an extreme, phobic response.
 The following tips can help:

 It’s also recommended that you not take your dog anyplace where fireworks will be a part of the festivities.
-Hearing them in the distance is dramatically different from being directly at a display, and over-exposure to the sights, sounds and smells of fireworks can create a phobic response that may last the rest of his life.
+Hearing them in the distance is dramatically different from being present at a display, and over-exposure to the sights, sounds and smells of fireworks can create a phobic response that may last the rest of their life.
 For multiple dog families, if one dog already exhibits a fearful or phobic response to the sound of fireworks, consider separating the pups so that non-fearful dogs don’t “catch” the fear.
 In dogs, fear can be very contagious.
 This is especially important for young dogs who frequently look to older dogs in the household for information.

 There are lots of calming supplements and pharmaceutical medications available to help dogs who are fearful of noises through this difficult time, like the FDA approved “Sileo” and “Pexion”, which are used for treating canine noise aversion.
-If your dog is sensitive to loud noises, you might want to ask your veterinarian if they would recommend a medication that would be appropriate for for him.
+If your dog is sensitive to loud noises, you might want to ask your veterinarian if they would recommend a medication that would be appropriate for for your best friend.
 (Our current favorite situational calming product is Licks Zen Calming Aid.)
 Note that research has shown that some drugs which have been historically prescribed for anxious dogs, like Acepromazine and Chlorpromazine, function primarily as chemical restraints without affecting the animal’s emotions, and can actually make dogs more sensitive to sounds – click here to read more about this.
 If you discover that your dog does exhibit a fearful response to fireworks, call J9’s K9s at 818-832-9906 so we can help you make this potentially scary event easier for your dog.

 Wishing you and your pack a happy and safe 4th of July from all of us at J9’s K9s!